anindya-saha/Generative-AI-with-LLMs/minikube-llm/readme.md

 Done
 ```

-The status shoudl be `Running`.
+The status should be `Running`.
 If it fails with cannot provision pos due to Gpu unavailibility then you might have to restart the m/c.
-IN GCP you need to just Reset the m/c.
+In GCP you need to just Reset the m/c.

 ### Stop the cluster